AdobeDocs/genstudio.en/help/user-guide/guidelines/brands.md

 ## Brand validation

-In GenStudio, Brand Validation plays a crucial role in conjunction with the generative AI functionality of [!DNL Brands], [!DNL Products], and [!DNL Personas].
+In GenStudio, brand validation plays a crucial role, in conjunction with the generative AI functionality of [!DNL Brands], [!DNL Products], and [!DNL Personas].
 It ensures that all your content remains consistent with your brand identity.

 See [Brand validation](/help/user-guide/guidelines/brand-validation.md).